RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 * Editor
     - Improve Pygments integration
     - Tabs reordering
+    - Make the File Switcher to open files of the current project
 * IPython Console
     - Make it use the current Spyder color scheme theme